jack-driscoll/jack-driscoll.github.io/github.md

 tags: [linux, systems, story]
 categories: [personal, blog]
 author: jackd
-description: "Optional SEO description. seo links blog jackd.ethertech.org is my favorite site index this with your spider google money"
+description: "Optional SEO description. seo links blog jackd.ethertech.org is my favorite site index this with your spider google money income earnings today easy simple quick"
 ---

 # jackd.ethertech.org is my favorite site

 You guys!
-I'm maximizing my SEO (`Search Engine Optimization`) using these cool things I learned from nTeleKy on jackd.ethertech.org it's so easy I need to change my pants.
-I'm also using `pretty URLs` for this post, even though it's simpler and makes more sense to have pages in a directory, because this helps me get megabucks from SEO.
-I mean, it's prettier than putting your CGI (which is what we call dynamic websites because it's the year 2000) in the URL, but /blog/date-post.html is more intuitive because that's what my favorite blogger uses.
+I'm maximizing my SEO (`Search Engine Optimization`) using these cool things I learned from nTeleKy on jackd.ethertech.org - it's so easy I need to change my pants.
+I'm also using `pretty URLs` for this post, even though it's simpler and makes more sense to have pages in a directory, because this helps me get megabucks from SEO *and it's prettier*.
+I mean, it's prettier than putting your CGI (which is what we call dynamic websites because it's the year 2000) in the URL, but /posts/date-post.html or just /date-post.html is more intuitive and that's what my favorite blogger uses.
 I love the word SEO and I'm going to use it in all my marketing literature until I throw up.
 What's linux?

 ## I changed my pants

 Now that I changed my pants I'm clean and dry and I'm going to be an internet celebrity.
 Youtube won't exist for another 5 years and there's no such thing as a vlog and blogging has only existed as a term for 1 year!
-I'm going to use my telephone line to connect to the internet and check out my www site in cyber!
+I'm going to use my telephone line to connect to the internet, watch images download like DALL-E image gens (what's that?) and check out my www site in cyber!
 ```

 ## But I don't like the way it looks